14. Cancelling commits

 - To learn how to undo commits to the local repository.

 01 Cancelling commits

 Sometimes you realize that the new commits are wrong, and you want to cancel them.
-There are several ways to handle the issue, we use the safest here.
+There are several ways to handle the issue, and we use the safest here.

 To cancel the commit we will create a new commit, cancelling the unwanted changes.